OpenDAoC/OpenDAoC-Core/SRD/09_Performance_Systems/ECS_Component_System.md

 ## Overview

+**Game Rule Summary**: The component system is the foundation that allows your character to do multiple things at once - like casting a spell while moving, or having buffs active during combat.
+Each activity (attacking, casting, moving) gets its own "component" that tracks its progress independently, making gameplay smooth and responsive.

 OpenDAoC's Entity Component System (ECS) architecture separates data (components) from behavior (services), enabling high-performance parallel processing of game entities.
 This document covers the complete component system, lifecycle management, and all component types used throughout the server.

 ## Component Architecture